longears/shadowbox/README.md

 ### Setup

-1. Create an app for yourself on the [Dropbox App Console](https://www.dropbox.com/developers/apps).
+1. Create a Dropbox API app for yourself on the [Dropbox App Console](https://www.dropbox.com/developers/apps).
+Give it full access to your whole Dropbox.
 You can name it whatever you want; it will only be used by you.

 2. On your app settings page, get a "Generated access token" for your account.

 3. Create a file at `~/.shadowbox` which contains:
 ```
 {
-  "key": "YOUR_APP_KEY",
-  "secret": "YOUR_APP_SECRET",
   "token": "YOUR_GENERATED_ACCESS_TOKEN"
 }
 ```